-Headed by Principals Daniel Blatteis (son of Samuel Blatteis), Robert Schnur, Marc Guth, and Samuel Brownell, Blatteis & Schnur is a Los Angeles based firm with both brokerage and principal operations.
-Our brokerage business specializes in the leasing of upscale retail properties nationally such as The Grand Canal Shoppes at The Venetian in Las Vegas as well as the representation of numerous luxury retailers in our history including Louis Vuitton, Giorgio Armani and Emporia Armani, Prada and Salvatore Ferragamo.
-The company represented Barneys New York in securing its 120,000 square feet flagship Beverly Hills location and the 131,000 square foot Bloomingdale’s Home Store in the former Medinah Temple on Rush Street in Chicago.
-The firm has exclusively represented acclaimed restaurant chain, The Cheesecake Factory for the past 20+ years in over 200 lease transactions internationally.
+Headed by principals Daniel Blatteis (son of Samuel Blatteis), Robert Schnur, Marc Guth, and Samuel Brownell, Blatteis & Schnur is a Los Angeles based firm with both brokerage and principal investment operations.
+Our brokerage business specializes in the leasing of upscale retail properties nationally such as The Grand Canal Shoppes at The Venetian in Las Vegas as well as the representation of numerous luxury retailers in our history including Louis Vuitton, Giorgio Armani and Emporio Armani, Prada and Salvatore Ferragamo.
+The company represented Barneys New York in securing its 120,000 square feet flagship Beverly Hills location as well as flagship stores to Louis Vuitton and Loro Piana in San Francisco’s Union Square.
+The firm also completed the 131,000 square foot Bloomingdale’s Home Store in the former Medinah Temple on Rush Street in Chicago.
+The firm has exclusively represented the acclaimed restaurant chain, The Cheesecake Factory, for the past 27+ years in over 200 lease transactions internationally.

 The company continues to expand its staff and outreach on a national level, representing on an exclusive basis best of class retailers and restaurateurs.
-Coupled with the representation of highprofile developments nationally, this representation continuously updates the firm’s strong working knowledge of the country’s strongest retail markets.
+Coupled with the development of high-profile profile nationally, this leasing representation and development continuously updates the firm’s strong working knowledge of the country’s strongest retail markets.

-Most recently, in conjunction with ASB Capital, the company is completing the development of At Mateo, a $200M commercial project containing approximately 200,000 square feet of commercial space and a four-level, 540 car parking deck, situated in the heart of the burgeoning Los Angeles Arts District.
-Spotify has just announced the leasing of approximately 110,000 square feet for its Los Angeles Corporate Campus and highly acclaimed Chicago restaurant, Girl and the Goat, will occupy approximately 7,000 square feet.
+Most recently, in conjunction with ASB Capital, the company has completed the development of At Mateo, a $200M commercial project containing approximately 180,000 square feet of commercial space and a four-level, 540 car parking deck, situated in the heart of the burgeoning Los Angeles Arts District.
+Spotify has leased approximately 110,000 square feet for its Los Angeles Corporate Campus and the highly acclaimed Michelin Award winning Chicago restaurant, Girl and the Goat, will occupy approximately 7,000 square feet.
 In January 2017, in conjunction with Capital Partner Morgan Stanley, Blatteis & Schnur acquired the Macy’s Men’s Store at 120 Stockton Street (at O’Farrell Street) in San Francisco for $2S0M.
 With entitlements currently in place, the 250,000 square foot, seven-level building will be fully renovated and released following Macy’s vacating this October.
 International architecture firm, Gensler, has been engaged to design a truly iconic structure.